-When time is of the essence it’s tempting to resort to mass campaigns to your whole contact list.
-But an email segmentation strategy will get you more impact by helping you send the right message to the right people.
-This guide explains how you can use list segmentation for more targeted email marketing campaigns, including ideas for how different businesses might divide their contacts.
+An effective email segmentation strategy helps you send the right message to the right people.
+This guide explains how you can use list segmentation for more targeted email marketing campaigns..

-However, that’s not to say you should be emailing each of your contacts individually.
-By segmenting your lists into smaller groups with shared characteristics you can send more relevant email campaigns at scale.
+By segmenting your lists into smaller groups with shared characteristics, you can send more relevant email campaigns at scale.

-Below you’ll see what email segmentation looks like in practice and learn how your business can reap the benefits.
+Learn more about the best email segmentation strategies and how your business can reap the benefits.

 What is email segmentation?